hhu-bsinfo/D3OS/README.md

-# hhuTOSr
+# D3OS
-HHU Teaching Operating System written in Rust.

-HhuTOSr is derived from Philipp Oppermann’s [excellent series of blog posts](https://os.phil-opp.com/).
+A new research operating system, developed by the [operating systems group](https://www.cs.hhu.de/en/research-groups/operating-systems.html) of the department of computer science at [Heinrich Heine University Düsseldorf](https://www.hhu.de)

 ## Requirements

-For building hhuTOSr, a _rust_ toolchain is needed.
+For building D3OS, a _rust nightly_ toolchain is needed.
 To install _rust_ use [rustup](https://rustup.rs/).
-HhuTOSr requires some features of nightly rust.
-Use the following command to install it:

 `rustup toolchain install nightly`